jondot/hygen/README.md

   <img src="https://raw.githubusercontent.com/jondot/hygen/master/media/hygen.gif" width=600/>
 </div>

+## Features

+✅ Build ad-hoc generators quickly and full on project scaffolds.
+✅ Local generators per project (and global, if you must)
+✅ Built-in scaffolds to quickly create generators
+✅ Full logic templates and rendering
+✅ Prompts and flows for taking in arguments
+✅ Automatic CLI arguments
+✅ Adding new files
+✅ Injecting into existing files
+✅ Running shell commands
+✅ Super fast, constantly optimized for speed

 ## Quick Start

 Hygen can be used to supercharge your workflow with [Redux](http://www.hygen.io/redux), [React Native](http://www.hygen.io/react-native), [Express](http://www.hygen.io/react-native) and more, by allowing you avoid manual work and generate, add, inject and perform custom operations on your codebase.